-The climate of the North Central CMA region is generally Mediterranean with warm dry summers and cool moist winters.
+The climate of the North Central region is generally Mediterranean with warm dry summers and cool moist winters.
 There is significant variability in climate across the region with an average annual rainfall in the north-west of 350 mm compared with 1,200 mm in the south-east.

 A majority of the world's scientists agree that human activities have resulted in the observed increase in global average temperatures, particularly since the middle of the 20th century (www.climatechange. vic.gov.au).
-Climate change has the potential to impact on environmental, social and economic assets within the region.
+Climate change has the potential to impact on our environment, community and economy.

-Climate change predictions for the North Central CMA region suggest annual warming of 0.3 to 1.6 °C by 2030, 10% to 50% increase in the number of hot summer days (over 35°C), reduction in annual rainfall by up to 15% by 2030 and droughts are likely to become more frequent and longer.
+Climate change predictions for the North Central region suggest annual warming of 0.3 to 1.6 °C by 2030, 10% to 50% increase in the number of hot summer days (over 35°C), reduction in annual rainfall by up to 15% by 2030 with droughts likely to become more frequent and longer (DSE 2008).